 Content

-The first page of the booklet should be a generic welcome statement to nanocon.
+The first page of the booklet should be a generic welcome statement to Nanocon.
 Followed by the menu.
 Then we have the rules and policies section of the booklet.
 Then the speaker section of the booklet.
 After all that, you can start inserting ads into the booklet, limit it to two pages of ads.
 Then you can insert the events for Friday starting at 5pm.
 After all of those events, we can insert some more ads, once again no more than 2 pages.
 Then we can continue on to Saturday’s events, starting at 6am and ending around 12.
 Then some more ads, and then Sunday’s events.
 Finally add any remaining ads.
 If the number of pages isn’t a multiple of 4, then you can add a Notes and Autograph section to the back of the booklet, until the pages are a multiple of 4.
 Then at the back of the booklet, we have a “See you next year” with the dates for the next nanocon.

 Layout